-To notify CAPIF events, the CAPIF core function shall send an HTTP POST message using the Notification Destination URI received in the subscription request.
-The body of the HTTP POST message shall include an Event Notification and CAPIF Resource URI.
+To notify on CAPIF events, the CCF shall send an HTTP POST request message using the Notification Destination URI received during the subscription creation/update request as defined in clauses 5.4.2.2 and 5.4.2.5, with the request body including the EventNotification data structure.

-If the Enhanced_event_report feature is supported, the CAPIF core function may include an event detail in the "eventDetail" attribute.
+If the "Enhanced_event_report" feature is supported, the CCF may also include within the EventNotification data structure events related detail within the "eventDetail" attribute.
 The "eventDetail" attribute shall include:

-- if the event is SERVICE_API_AVAILABLE or SERVICE_API_UNAVAILABLE, the API IDs in the "apiIds" attribute and, if the "ApiStatusMonitoring" feature is supported, additionally, the service API information in the "serviceAPIDescriptions" attribute;
+- if the event is "SERVICE_API_AVAILABLE" or "SERVICE_API_UNAVAILABLE", the API IDs within the "apiIds" attribute and, if the "ApiStatusMonitoring" feature is supported, the service API information within the "serviceAPIDescriptions" attribute;

-- if the event is SERVICE_API_UPDATE, the API information in the "serviceAPIDescriptions" attribute;
+- if the event is "SERVICE_API_UPDATE", the API information within the "serviceAPIDescriptions" attribute;

-- if the event is API_INVOKER_ONBOARDED or API_INVOKER_OFFBOARDED or API_INVOKER_UPDATED, the API invoker IDs in the "apiInvokerIds" attribute;
+- if the event is "API_INVOKER_ONBOARDED" or "API_INVOKER_OFFBOARDED" or "API_INVOKER_UPDATED", the API invoker IDs within the "apiInvokerIds" attribute;

-- if the event is ACCESS_CONTROL_POLICY_UPDATE, the access control policy information in the "accCtrlPolList" attribute;
+- if the event is "ACCESS_CONTROL_POLICY_UPDATE", the access control policy information within the "accCtrlPolList" attribute;

-- if the event is SERVICE_API_INVOCATION_SUCCESS or SERVICE_API_INVOCATION_FAILURE, the API invocation logs in the "invocationLogs" attribute; or
+- if the event is "SERVICE_API_INVOCATION_SUCCESS" or "SERVICE_API_INVOCATION_FAILURE", the API invocation logs within the "invocationLogs" attribute; or

-- if the event is API_TOPOLOGY_HIDING_CREATED or API_TOPOLOGY_HIDING_REVOKED, the API topology hiding information in the "apiTopoHide" attribute.
+- if the event is "API_TOPOLOGY_HIDING_CREATED" or "API_TOPOLOGY_HIDING_REVOKED", the API topology hiding information within the "apiTopoHide" attribute.

-Upon receiving the HTTP POST message, the Subscriber shall process the Event Notification.
+Upon reception of the HTTP POST request message, the Subscriber shall process the Event Notification, and upon success, the Subscriber shall respond with an HTTP "204 No Content" status code to acknowledge the reception of the notification.

+If errors occur when processing the request, the Subscriber shall respond to the CCF with an appropriate error status code as defined in clause 8.3.5.

 * * * * Next changes * * * *